 Why hide or hide your IP address?

-Have you ever seen ads on either side of your browser that tell you that something is happening in your city?
+Have you ever seen ads on either side of your browser that tells you that something is happening in your city?
 This is by no means a coincidence – and perhaps not just any application that seeks to confuse.

 Your IP address may be used against you for these annoying advertisements, and it can also be used for more malicious purposes.
 Just like someone can spy on you when they know your home address, they can also track you (in the virtual sense) when they know your IP address.

 Hiding your IP address can be a defensive tactic, but it can also be an annoying tactic.
-Is there a geographically restricted website or website you really want to see?
+Is there a geographically restricted website or website you want to see?
 Hiding your IP address will deceive the other party into thinking you are somewhere else – somewhere that would cross a geographic limit.

 Hide your IP address with a proxy

 While free proxy servers are easy to find, easy to set up, and they will effectively conceal your IP, a better option is to use a reliable, paid proxy server.
-They usually come with a Virtual Private Network (VPN), so in that case it’s good to know the difference between the two services.
+They usually come with a Virtual Private Network (VPN), so in that case, it’s good to know the difference between the two services.

-Hide your IP address with VPN
+Hide your IP address with a VPN

-Unlike a proxy, where there is weak or no encryption between your PC and the server, a VPN establishes a sort of encrypted tunnel between your device.
-At the time of your request for open internet access, it uses a different IP address and is generally one of the many requests.
+Unlike a proxy, where there is weak or no encryption between your PC and the server, VPN establishes a sort of encrypted tunnel between your device.
+At the time of your request for open internet access, it uses a different IP address and is generally one of the many offers.

 The only problem with VPNs is that they are often expensive, especially for the good ones.
 Itching to watch a geo-limited video on YouTube may not guarantee the subscription price.
 However, in an age of rampant privacy and espionage, it’s never a bad idea to use a VPN.

 There are certainly other options for hiding your IP address – like The Onion Router (Tor) – but those who need and deserve a post of their own to explain their complexity and legitimacy.
-If you have used Tor in the past, you can understand how it can be used perfectly for legal purposes.
+If you have used Tor in the past, you can understand how it can be used correctly for legal purposes.
 But it can also be easily used for illegal purposes.

 Not everyone needs to hide their IP address, and the majority of internet users go about their business without worry.
 If you are more secure about security or privacy, hiding your IP address might be a welcome step.
 In that case, make smart decisions about which service you use – whether it’s a proxy or a VPN or both – and trust your instincts.
-If you don’t see low, low ratings and prices for a VPN, you may want to look elsewhere.
+If you don’t see low ratings and prices for a VPN, you may want to look elsewhere.
 Free proxy IP you found on some forums?
 Probably not the best idea.

-Happy interneting, everyone.
+Happy internetting, everyone.